History of Tufts University: Student activities

 The first society formed among the students was the Mathetican, a literary group.
 The organization, occupied the northeast corner of College Hall.
 The program of its meetings consisted of debates, essays and orations and for several years it was an important part of life in the college.
 In 1860 members who were dissatisfied with the affairs of the Mathetican began a rival society known as the Walnut Hill Fraternity.
 The northwest corner of College Hall was given to them.
 Later a Theological Society was established and its membership was made up of students who wanted to join the ministry.
-In 1855, the Kappa Chapter of both Zeta Psi and Theta Delta Chi entered the college.
+In 1855, the Kappa chapters of both Zeta Psi and Theta Delta Chi entered the college.

 After the establishment of the Theological School, the Mathetican saw another rival, the Zetagathean.
 In 1864 the Order of the Round Table was established as a rival to an earlier society known as the Order of the Coffee Pot.
 These two were short lived however and both died out by 1868.
 An economic organization was founded in 1872, known as the Tufts Laundry Association.
 A Glee Club was founded in 1866 but died out in 1874.
 In 1873 several smaller organizations were created such as the Chess Club, the Amateur Dispatch Company, and the Reading-room Association.
 In 1864, the first college publications were issued.
 The Tuftonian became the first.
 Originally a pamphlet of four pages, it was enlarged to 32 pages by 1872.
 In 1874 the Tufts College Publishing Association was established.
 Its first publication ran under the name the "Collegian."

 Athletics

 Baseball was introduced in 1863, followed by football ten years later.
-Two boat clubs were established and in the Spring of 1865, the Theta Delta Chi fraternity provided members with a boathouse on the Mystic River.
+Two boat clubs were established and in the spring of 1865, the Theta Delta Chi fraternity provided members with a boathouse on the Mystic River.
 The Tufts Athletic Association was founded in November 1874, with the first competitions held on November 4.
 The first events were a mile walk, a mile run, a 100-yard dash, a wheelbarrow race, sack race, and a three-legged race.
 These were held on the reservoir with later activities being held on the grounds of what is now Fletcher Field.